 We highly suggest in the beginning that you test blood levels every other day.
-Test your dog on an empty stomach, first thing in the morning.
+Test your dog on an empty stomach, first thing in the morning and/or before their last meal of the day.
 Once numbers are consistently where you want them to be, you can reduce testing to twice per week.

 What are the numbers we want to hit for blood glucose and blood ketones?